Local moving companies in Billings

 - In the last presidential election, New Hampshire voted Democratic and Billings voted Republican.

-- During the coldest part of the year, New Hampshire reaches the temperature of 9º F and Billings gets down to 16º F.
+- During the coldest part of the year, New Hampshire reaches the temperature of 9ยบ F while Billings only gets down to 16ยบ F, so you may need to buy a new winter coat for your move to the Granite State.

-- You can expect about 46 inches of annual rainfall in New Hampshire vs. 14 inches of rainfall in Billings.
+- When you make the move to New Hampshire from Billings, make sure you have a good pair of rainboots on hand.
+Expect about 46 inches of annual rainfall in New Hampshire compared to only 14 inches of annual rainfall in Billings.

-- In New Hampshire, it snows about 68 inches annually vs. 46 inches of snow in Billings.
+- In New Hampshire, it snows about 68 inches annually, compared to the 46 inches of snow in Billings.
+Make sure you like the cold and enjoy snowy weather before making the move.

 Other considerations when moving to New Hampshire from Billings